 Guetty Felin, Co-founder

 Guetty Felin is an award-winning filmmaker writer and producer of both documentaries and narrative films.
 A native of Haiti, she grew up in New York and came of age cinematically in Paris, France while pursuing graduate studies in cinema.
 She went to work in production and distribution of documentary films and directed her first documentary Hal Singer Keep the Music Going, portrait of the father of rythm and blues Hal "Cornbread" Singer.
 In the fall of of 2003 she moved to Haiti where she was head programmer for Festival Film Jakmel and director of the first cinema workshops; which planted the seeds for the creation of Cine Institute Haiti's only film school on the southeastern coast of the island.
 Guetty completed her first narrative feature-length Ayiti Mon Amour which premiered at TIFF16.
-Since the film has travelled in over 30 festivals around the world and was Haiti's first ever entry for the Best Foreign Language Film Category for The 2018 Academy Awards.
+The film has travelled in over 40 festivals around the world and was Haiti's first ever entry for the Best Foreign Language Film Category for The 2018 Academy Awards.
+Guetty is the founder and artistic director of "Les Lumieres du Sud" a cinematic encounter in the South of Haiti in its third year.
 She is currently working on her second feature narrative A Rooster On The Fire Escape in co-production with Aldabra Films Paris.
-The film is slated to go into production Late fall early winter 2019.
+The film is slated to go into production Late summer 2020.
 For an in-depth bio please contact us.

 Hervé Cohen, Co-founder